Snippen Station

-Snippen Station (Snippen stasjon) is an unmanned stop on the Gjøvik Line with the address Greveveien in Maridalen, Oslo, Norway.
+Snippen Station (Snippen stasjon) is an unstaffed stop on the Gjøvik Line with the address Greveveien in Maridalen, Oslo, Norway.
 The station is located a little over 17.5 km from Oslo Central Station between Sandermosen Station and Movatn Station and was opened in 1934.
 There is no car parking area in connection with the station.

 The station is conveniently located as a starting point for excursions into both Nordmarka and Lillomarka.